About Barbara and the IACC

 Most of all, Barbara’s fascination with color and color-mixing continues, as she always approaches each project as an artist.

-An IACC Accredited Designer
+An IACC Accredited Color Designer

-Barbara received accreditation status in 2000 through theIACC (International Association of Color Consultants).
+Barbara received accreditation status in 2000 through the IACC (International Association of Color Consultants).
 Her work has been published internationally through that organization.
 She has been acknowledged as an expert in the field of applied color psychology and supportive color design.
-Barbara has also been interviewed by and published in numerous national professional and shelter media, in print and online.
+Barbara has also interviewed, and published with, numerous national professional and shelter media, both in print and online.
 These articles have been focused on the subject of supportive color design, color trends, and selecting colors for interiors and architecture.

 Artist’s Statement

-Most of all, my work tends to not be too literal.
+Most of all, my artwork tends to not be too literal.
 I prefer to leave quite a bit to the viewer’s imagination.
 Furthermore, I always try to offer an unspoken (or sometimes, literally, spoken) invitation to the viewer to participate in the “story” from his or her own personal perspective of what is happening in a particular work.
 In addition, I can appreciate the serious side, but also can enjoy injecting my own sense of humor or irony into the subjects and style.

-Most recently, Barbara is author of the new coloring book that is “not only for adults…” Windows to Imagination, Coloring Your Way to Stress Relief and Meditation—a coloring book + color journal in two parts.
+Most recently, Barbara is author of the new coloring book that is “not only for adults…” Windows to Imagination, Coloring Your Way to Stress Relief and Meditation—a coloring book + color journal in two parts

 Inquiries